jscottb/pcbs/README.md

 Just upload the zip file to the PCB maker of your choice.

+I keep the sizes maxed at around 100mm to keep the cost down.
+Bords over 100mm in either direction cost a lot more to make. <br>

 Board sizes:

 lil-naan   W: 41.5mm x H: 46.7mm <br>